 - Garage sales usually offer cheap used kayaks for about $50 or less.

-- Around $150-200 would be a good price for a cheap new one
+- Around $150-200 is a reasonable price for a cheap new one.

 These are usually bare-bones and don't have a lot of space for storing gear.
 Kayaks of this type are traditionally sit-in models.
 Fishing from them is still possible, but they won't have the same stability as a sit-on-top kayak, which you can stand on.
 A new sit-on-top kayak can cost anywhere from $400 to more than $2,000.
 The most expensive ones will be bigger and have better stability and more storage.